KQM-git/TCL/docs/enemy-data/bosses/overworld-bosses/hypostases/hypostases.md

 * Flies next to the player and turns into a giant fist, punching in the player's direction.
 Then, turns into giant scissors and deals damage in a "cutting" motion.
 Finally, turns into a giant hand and slaps the ground in front of it.
   * Sometimes only performs 1 or 2 of the attacks, but will always perform them in the given order.
 * Turns into a giant drill and spins across the arena.
-* Moves to the center of the arena and forms a spinning dome formation with its' shell while sending out many small waves of shell pieces.
+* Moves to the center of the arena and forms a spinning dome formation with its shell while sending out many small waves of shell pieces.
 * Sends shell pieces into the sky and rains them down in an octagon formation around the player, trapping them, before raining lightning in the cage.
   * The cage can be broken by attacking the pillars with Elemental damage.
   * The core will be exposed during this attack.
   * This attack is usually performed only when the player takes too long to defeat the Electro Hypostasis.
-* Forms a ring around its' core with its' shell pieces and fires lasers out in 4 directions.
+* Forms a ring around its core with its shell pieces and fires lasers out in 4 directions.
 The ring will then rotate, the lasers moving with it.
 When the lasers turn off, the shell pieces quickly converge on the core.
   * The core will be exposed during this attack.
 * When HP is low (approx. 5%), teleports to the center of the arena and forms 3 Electro Prisms, which can only be damaged by Elemental aura application.
 After 15 seconds, absOrbs the Prisms and heals for 15%/35%/50% of its HP for 1/2/3 prisms absOrbed.
   * If a Prism is destroyed, it does not add to the healing and does not respawn next time the Electro Hypostasis uses this ability.